chahuadev/chahua-code-animator/docs/en/PRESENTATION_MODE_STATUS.md

 > **Patch (20 October 2025):**
 > - [x] Applied a small, targeted CSS fix in `renderer/styles/animation.css` to address an empty lower area seen on some agenda slides (notably Slides 2 and 3).
 The change makes `.presentation-stage .slide-inner` a column flex container and allows `.slide-blocks` and `.slide-agenda` to flex-grow and use the available stage height.
 No visual overlays or pseudo panels were added — this is a layout-only change to let content fill the fixed stage.
 > - [x] Updated `renderer/scripts/animation.js` to wrap slides in a fixed 1100×620 stage and scale that stage to the viewport, keeping navigation HUD and click targets anchored even when the window resizes.
 > - [x] Split Typing vs. Presentation settings into dedicated panels, persisted per-mode preferences, and added presentation autoplay cadence controls (speed, per-slide duration, loop/bounce/once modes) to unlock richer playback tuning before future feature work.
+Inactive panels now remain fully hidden so the active mode owns the entire settings card.
+> - [x] Reworked the workspace guidance card: the quick-start checklist now stays collapsed behind a toggle by default, and the workspace hint compacts into a single line so the drop zone no longer dominates the sidebar.
 > - How to verify: launch Presentation Mode, navigate to the affected slides (2 & 3) and confirm the inner list/block content fills the stage area; overflowing lists should scroll internally.
 This fix is intentionally minimal and low-risk.

 #### Fixed Stage Layout Action Plan